AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/post-launch.md

 In this part of the [AEM Headless Developer Journey,](#overview.md) learn how to maintain your headless experience.

+## The Story So Far {#story-so-far}

+In the previous document of the AEM headless journey, [How to Go Live with Your Headless Application](go-live.md) you learned how to take your headless experience live and you should now:

+* Understand AEM Content Replication and Caching Basics
+* Know how to configure the tooling required to simulate go live for your headless application
+* Know how to secure and Scale your application before Launch
+* Understand how to Monitor Performance and Debug Issues

+This article builds on those fundamentals so you understand how to maintain your project after going live.

+## Objective {#objective}

+* List
+* of
+* points

 ## What's Next {#what-is-next}

 Congratulations!
 You have completed the AEM Headless Developer Journey!
 You should now have an understanding of: